MatrixLead/Funfun/README.md

 # Funfun
 The purpose of this repository is to allow people to post issues.
-So please feel free to post any issue, we guarantee that you could get a feedback in 24 hours.
+Please feel free to post any issue, we guarantee that you could get a feedback in 24 hours.

 The Funfun platform: https://www.funfun.io<br>